Join our 33/30 Campaign to celebrate the

 The mission of Living Advantage, Inc. is to utilize innovative technology, social networking and media to reduce unemployment, homelessness and incarceration for at-risk youth targeting foster youth.
 We offer continuous support for their education, career, housing, and health needs, by providing them financial and independent living skills necessary to have a better quality of life.

-LA, Inc. offers services that ensure our children have a support system that they can always rely on.
-As a nonprofit, we aim for our children to grow up to be independent and successful individuals, and to break the cycle of poverty, incarceration, and dependence on the welfare system.
-Specifically, we empower them with an educational foundation through tutoring and mentoring, in the effort to help them graduate from school and find careers or entrepreneurial opportunities that are meaningful to them.
+Living Advantage, Inc. offers educational and social services that ensure our under-served youth have a support system that they can always rely on.
+As a nonprofit, we aim for our youth to grow up independent and successful to break the cycle of poverty, incarceration, and dependence on the welfare system.
+Specifically, we empower them with tutoring and mentoring, in the effort to help them graduate from school and find careers or entrepreneurial opportunities that are meaningful to them.

 INTRO TO ROBO

 Robo is a fun-filled event created to introduce foster youth to a world of opportunities.
 They will be inspired to explore subjects that may garner academic interest in pursuing the career of their dreams.

 eLockbox was developed as a solution to a serious national foster youth stumbling block, lack of personal documentation.
 Personal records such as birth certificates, social security cards and immunization records are mandatory for social and medical services, employment, housing and school attendance.